800-999-7378

 The PSR Non-Contact Safety Switch by Phoenix Contact

-psr - safety switch - phoenix contact - video In this video, we explain the PSR, an electronic safety switch featuring a compact design.
+phoenix contact In this video, we explain the PSR, an electronic safety switch featuring a compact design.
 They provide a cost-effective and complete solution for safety door position monitoring and connect via IO-Link to the controller and HMI for real-time visualization.
 Excellent for washdown environments and swing doors with misalignment issues.

 Watch Video